may 20, 2024

 Deleting sensitive data on Git

 Oops, I did it.
 I committed sensitive API data to my own Github.
 All good, I learned how to remove it.
-How did I remove the commits and fix this issue?- First, change the API keys and passwords.
+How did I remove the commits and fix this issue?

 - For handiness, copy the offending file to a Notepad temporarily while you delete file.